discordeno/discordeno/README.md

 ## Features

-- **Secure & stable**: Discordeno, on the other hand, is actively maintained to ensure great performance and convenience.
+- **Secure & stable**: Discordeno is actively maintained to ensure great performance and convenience.
 Moreover, it internally checks all missing permissions before forwarding a request to the Discord API so that the client does not get globally-banned by Discord.
 - **Simple, Efficient, & Lightweight**: Discordeno is simplistic, easy-to-use, versatile while being efficient and lightweight.
 Follows [Convention Over Configuration](https://en.wikipedia.org/wiki/Convention_over_configuration)